 How to get rid of Scale

 Since adult Scale have a hard protective layer, getting rid of them can be a little bit tricky.
-Scale also have the ability to develop a resistance to chemical pesticides if they’re exposed to them on a daily basis.
-Using an organic control method is better for the environment and for eliminating scale.
+They also have the ability to develop a resistance to chemical pesticides if they’re exposed to them on a daily basis.
+Using an organic control method is better for the environment and for eliminating Scale.

 The first thing you should do if you find Scale on one of your houseplants is to isolate it and check all surrounding plants.
 You should start treating your plants straight away.

 One way to get rid of Scale is by using a cotton swap that has been dipped in rubbing alcohol.
-Dabbing the Scale with rubbing alcohol will kill them and dislodge them from the plant.
+Dabbing them with rubbing alcohol will kill them and dislodge them from the plant.
 This is a lot easier to do if the infestation is only small.

 Rinse the Plant